 Looking at events on the loop course we find the reverse trend in evidence, with the advantage going to those drawn low.
 The results of 321 such races between 2011 and 2021 returning strike rates of 15% for low, 11.5% for middle and 13.2% for high.
 Again, the bias is much stronger on soft/heavy ground (19% low, 12.9%, 12.4% high).

 This can be a very tricky track for the jockeys.
 Correct judgement of pace is crucial to success given that unrelenting finish, whilst poor positioning around the bend can all but end a runner’s chances.
 Given those demands, any rider with a solid previous record at the track is always worth a second look, and as ever there are a few names who stand out from the crowd.
-Looking at the recent seasons it is Oisin Murphy who leads the way, both in terms of strike rate (24%) and profit to £1 level stakes (+£26.81).
-Hector Crouch (20%, +£17.01) and David Probert (13%, +£17.92), are the other riders to have returned a profit, whilst Mick Channon (15%, +£14.87) and Clive Cox (20%, +£9.79) have fared best amongst the trainers.
+Looking at the recent seasons it is Oisin Murphy who leads the way, both in terms of strike rate (24%) and a net win to £1 level stakes (+£26.81).
+Hector Crouch (20%, +£17.01) and David Probert (13%, +£17.92), are the other riders to have returned a net win, whilst Mick Channon (15%, +£14.87) and Clive Cox (20%, +£9.79) have fared best amongst the trainers.

 Races at Salisbury